-The programme provides a selection of brush types and colour schemes that may be used to doodle concepts, make remarks, and create diagrams.
-Freeform has notes with Scribble and a variety of drawing tools on iPad Pro. iPhone and iPad users may draw anywhere on the canvas with their finger, and with support for Apple Pencil, Freeform makes it easier than ever to sketch ideas on iPad while on the go.
+The program provides a selection of brush types and color schemes that may be used to doodle concepts, make remarks, and create diagrams.
+Freeform has notes with Scribble and a variety of drawing tools on the iPad Pro. iPhone and iPad users may draw anywhere on the canvas with their finger, and with support for Apple Pencil, Freeform makes it easier than ever to sketch ideas on the iPad while on the go.

-Users of Freeform can unleash their creativity by writing notes with Scribble, sketching using the drawing tool, or colouring with the crayon or fill tool.
+Users of Freeform can unleash their creativity by writing notes with Scribble, sketching using the drawing tool, or coloring with the crayon or fill tool.

 On the iPad Pro, freeform boards can support a variety of files.